Emergent representations in networks trained with the Forward-Forward algorithm: Methods

 \subsection{Analysis of representations}

-For each implemented model, we analyze the internal representation computed by each layer.
-For \textbf{FF} and \textbf{BP/FF} the representation are extracted after the non-linearity and before normalization.
-For representation analyses we only consider data belonging to the test set (i.e. unseen during training) and correctly classified (i.e. the representations relative to misclassified inputs have been discarded from our analyses). \\To assess the emergence of ensembles in each model/data set combination we adopt two methods.
-The starting point of both methods is the computation of representation matrices (one per category) $X$ of shape $(m,n)$, where $m$ is the number of test images of the given category and $n$ is the number of neurons in the layer.
+For each model described, we analyse the internal representation emerging at each layer.
+We limit our analysis to data belonging to the test set (\idest not seen during training) and correctly classified by the respective model.
+However, the main results of our analysis, concerning sparse and ensemble-like representations, extend without any modification to training data.
+Concretely, the representation of a single image is a $n$-dimensional vector composed by the activations (after the ReLU non-linearity) of all the units in the layer.
+For each layer, we extract a representation matrix $X$ of size $(M, n)$, where $M$ is the total number of test images (correctly classified) and $n$ is the number of neurons in the layer considered.

-\textbf{Method 1} We compute the histogram of values in $X$, set a quantile in their distribution, and define a neuron as active -- and therefore part of the ensemble -- if its median activation (median across columns of $X$) exceeds the threshold.
-The rationale of choosing the median instead of the mean lies in its increased robustness to noisy observations.

-\textbf{Method 2} We compute the mean activation $\langle x \rangle$ of each neuron in $X$ (average of columns) and then we observe that neurons with a prominent activity (the ones corresponding to the dark vertical stripes of \autoref{fig:fig1}) should satisfy two conditions: \begin{inparaenum}[\itshape(1)\upshape] \item the number of other neurons having a higher activity $n_{h}$ is small, and \item their density $\varrho$ is small. \end{inparaenum} We measure the latter density introducing a radius $\varepsilon$ and counting for each neuron activity the number of neurons with an activity level within $\varepsilon$, and then divide this number by $2 \varepsilon$\footnote{Except when $\langle x \rangle + \varepsilon > 1$: in this case we divided the count by $ \varepsilon + \min(\varepsilon, 1 - \langle x \rangle)$}.
-In a $\varrho, n_{h}$ diagram, the prominent peaks cluster in the bottom left part of the diagram and are easily isolated (see \autoref{fig:fig4}, Panel \textbf{c}).